KitWallace/routefinder/README.md

 - start_gps.py  script to create the gps object and start it monitoring

 #### objects
-- gps
+- gps  GPS instance

 ### Compass

 - Devantech_CMPS10.py   defines a CMPS10 class to interface to the CMPS10 chip
-- compass.py  defines a compass class that gathers magnetic bearing data and converts to a true bearing
+- compass.py  defines a Compass class that gathers magnetic bearing data and converts to a true bearing
 - start_compass.py  script to create a Compass object called 'compass' and start it monitoring every 1 seconds

 #### objects
-- compass
+- compass Compass instance
 - compassoffset  Number updated by calibrate so that bearings are relative to the direction of the mount

 ### Track